nesevis/exhaust/docs/reduction-planning.md

 Each step has a measurable precondition.
 The "do nothing" branch is a valid outcome.

-## Post-Termination Verification
+## Post-Termination Verification (implemented)

 The reducer converges toward cached floors by design.
 If the cache is stale (floor higher than the true floor), the counterexample is at the cached floors — indistinguishable from the correct case during reduction.
 No in-cycle gate detects this.
+Implemented in `BonsaiScheduler.run()` after the main loop.
+See `docs/reduction-planning-implementation.md` for details.

-**Fix: post-termination sweep.** After the reducer terminates, probe `floor - 1` for each coordinate.
-Clamp to `max(rangeLowerBound, floor - 1)` — for coordinates inside bind scopes, the valid range may have narrowed.
-When the clamped value equals the floor, the range won't allow anything lower — skip the probe (the floor is trivially valid at the range minimum).
+**Post-termination sweep.** After the reducer terminates, probe `floor - 1` for each coordinate.
+Skip trivially valid floors (floor == rangeLowerBound).

 If the property fails at any `floor - 1`, the cache is stale and the counterexample is non-minimal.
 Run a Phase-2-only verification cycle (skip base descent and exploration) with all gates disabled and `convergedOrigins: nil`.
 Phase 2 runs binary search on every coordinate from the current state without cached bounds — it probes below the cached floor and discovers new floors, including cascading staleness from property-mediated coupling.
 One Phase-2 cycle is sufficient — Phase 2's own convergence logic handles cascading changes.